UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 <class 'str'>
 ```

-We can also convert from a float to a int and it will round down to the
+We can also convert from a `float` to an `int` and it will round down to
-nearest full integer.
+the nearest full integer.

 ``` python
 number_of_balloons = int(4.99)